Find and fix writing mistakes instantly

 Even the ever-precise Orwell would agree that those three abstract nouns served them well.

-APA format requires clarity and conciseness, but academic, scientific, and philosophical writing frequently deal directly with the abstract.
+APA format requires clarity and conciseness, but academic, scientific, and philosophical writing frequently deal directly with the abstract because this kind of research tends to be based in theory and proved with evidence via experimentation.
 We have plenty of tools and resources that can help you take some of the guesswork out of your formatting.
+Now that we have an answer to what are abstract nouns, we can move on to doing the same for what is a concrete noun.

 Quick review: What is an abstract noun?
-It's a noun without physical properties, frequently dealing with ideas and concepts and painting a broad picture.
+It’s a noun without physical properties, frequently dealing with ideas and concepts and painting a broad picture of hard to explain experiences of all humankind.

 What is a concrete noun?
-These are the names we give to things that are tangible and specific which can be perceived by the senses; things we can see, feel, and hear.
+What does concrete noun mean?
+These are the names we give to things that are tangible and specific which can be perceived by the senses; things we can see, feel, hear, touch, and taste.

 To explore these definitions even further, check out this page.